vikasnataraja/Cloud-Retrieval-CNN/README.md

 Alternatively, you could use `bash install_packages.sh` as well.

 ### Step 3 - Creating data
 Note: The HDF5 data files are not included in this repository.
-Ask the admin for more details.
+The original 6 scenes containing the radiance and cloud optical thickness data from the Sulu Sea LES are available here: https://doi.org/10.5281/zenodo.7008103.
+The data can be downloaded to a directory of your choice within your system.

 To create the training data, `create_npy_data.py` must be used which will create a directory containing 3 files:
 `inp_radiance.npy`, `out_cot_3d.npy`, `out_cot_1d.npy`.
 They contain data of the radiance, true 3D COT and IPA COT respectively.